Walk Behind Leaf Blower Buyer's Guide

 Entry-Level Walk Behind Leaf Blowers

-If you're looking to try a walk-behind leaf blower for non-commercial use, entry-level walk behind blowers will offer you the added power of a walk-behind leaf blower at a lower cost than the commercial-grade models.
+If you're a homeowner simply looking for a leaf blower on wheels, then an entry-level walk behind blower will do the trick.
+You'll get the added power of a walk-behind leaf blower at a lower cost than the commercial-grade models.

-The engines in entry-level models will not be as powerful as those in commercial-grade models, but will still have significantly more power than a handheld blower.
+The engines in entry-level models will not be as powerful as those in commercial-grade blowers, but they will still have significantly more power than a handheld blower, allowing you to clear your yard in a fraction of the time.

 Mid-Grade Walk Behind Leaf Blowers